Risk Management / Risk Management System

 Each year, the GHO Risk Management Committee reports to the Board of Directors regarding the matters reported through the in-house whistle-blowing system, the results of the Committee’s responses and related information.

-Speak Up (In-house Whistle-blowing System)
+Speak-Up Desk (In-house Whistle-blowing System)

 The following three lines are available as contact points.